albertz/music-player/DevelopmentNotes.md

 This is the module `songdb`.

-The database is intended to be an optional system which stores some extra data/statistics about a song and also cachessome data which is heavy to calculate (e.g. the fingerprint).
+The database is intended to be an optional system which stores some extra data/statistics about a song and also caches some data which is heavy to calculate (e.g. the fingerprint).

 It provides several ways to identify a song: